4 short-term financing options for SMBs

 To obtain this funding, you normally need to show a clear path to revenue — essentially a sound business plan.

-Choose a short-term financing plan to meet your objectives
+Choose a short-term financing option to meet your objectives

 Companies that can deploy their working capital when they need it most can remain agile, and are best placed to grow in a competitive environment.